tvelliott/MicroP25RXMon/README.md

 1) Download the Processing environment from here https://processing.org/download

-2) Load the MicroP25RXMon.pde sketch and run it.
+2) Load the MicroP25RXMon.pde, audio.java sketch files and run it.

 3) Highly recommended, to edit the memory settings.
 FILE->Edit preferences, change to enable the Max Allowed Memory of 512M.
 If you are having issues with slow graphics or audio issues, this may resolve the issue.